How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Introduction

-In this paper, we develop optimal experimentation designs that maximize social welfare (or profits) while also taking into account the cost of information.
+In this paper, we develop optimal experimentation designs that maximize welfare while also taking into account the cost of information.
 In particular, we study optimal sampling and stopping rules in sequential experiments where sampling is costly and the decision maker (DM) aims to determine the best of two treatments by: (1) adaptively allocating units to one of these treatments, and (2) stopping the experiment when the expected welfare, inclusive of sampling costs, is maximized.
 We term this the generalized Wald problem, and use minimax regret (\citealp{manski2021econometrics}), a natural choice criterion under ambiguity aversion, to determine the optimal decision rule.\footnote{We do not consider the minimax risk criterion as it leads to a trivial decision: the DM should never experiment and always apply the status quo treatment. }

-We first derive the optimal decision rule in continuous time, under the diffusion regime \citep{wager2021diffusion,fan2021diffusion}.
+We first derive the optimal decision rule in continuous time, under the so-called diffusion regime \citep{fan2021diffusion,wager2021diffusion} where information arrives gradually in the form of (continuous) Gaussian increments.
 Then, we show that analogues of this decision rule are also asymptotically optimal under parametric and non-parametric distributions of outcomes.
 The asymptotics, which appear to be novel, involve taking the marginal cost of experimentation to $0$ at a specific rate.
 Section \ref{sec:Formal-properties} delves into the rationale behind these `small cost asymptotics', and argues that they are practically quite relevant.
 It is important to clarify here that `small costs' need not literally imply the monetary costs of experimentation are close to $0$.
 Rather, it denotes that these costs are small compared to the benefit of choosing the best treatment for full-scale implementation.